jpverkamp/yrss/README.md

 Google recently discontinued YouTube RSS feeds for individual user uploads.
 This will act as a replacement.

-To run it, specify your YouTube API key as `API_KEY` in your environment (or use an environment file like `env.conf.default`).
+To run it, specify your YouTube API key as `YRSS_API_KEY` in your environment (or use an environment file like `env.conf.default`).
 Then visit the landing page, create a user, and submit feeds.

 For legacy (v1) compatility, you can directly turn a YouTube user into a feed with: